Bird close to old gardening implement (5)

 'bird' is the definition.

 (drake is a kind of bird)

-'close to old gardening implement' is the subsidiary indication.
+'close to old gardening implement' is the wordplay.

-'close to' indicates one should take the final letters (the \'close\' to the word).
+'close to' indicates one should take the final letters (the close/ending of).

 'gardening implement' becomes 'rake' (I've seen this before).